James E Alcock, Ph.D.

 Nicholas Humphrey is an evolutionary psychologist at the London School of Economics.
 He held the Perrott-Warrick Research Fellowship for Psychical Research at Cambridge University.

-One of the more extreme skeptics, Michael Hutchinson is U.K. representative of CSICOP and co-author (with journalist Simon Hoggart) of Bizarre Beliefs (1996).
+One of the more extreme skeptics, Michael Hutchinson is U.K. representative of CSI and co-author (with journalist Simon Hoggart) of Bizarre Beliefs (1996).

 Ray Hyman is Emeritus Professor of Psychology at the University of Oregon.
-He serves on the Executive Council of CSICOP and chairs its subcommittee on parapsychology.
+He serves on the Executive Council of CSI and chairs its subcommittee on parapsychology.

-Paul Kurtz was the Chairman of CSICOP, the Founder and Chairman of the Council for Secular Humanism, and of Prometheus Books, the leading publisher of skeptical literature.
+Paul Kurtz was the Chairman of CSI, the Founder and Chairman of the Council for Secular Humanism, and of Prometheus Books, the leading publisher of skeptical literature.

-David Marks is a CSICOP Fellow and Professor of Psychology and Research Director, Centre for Health and Counselling, City University, London.
+David Marks is a CSI Fellow and Professor of Psychology and Research Director, Centre for Health and Counselling, City University, London.

 P.Z.
 Myers is an associate professor of biology at the University of Minnesota, specializing in evolutionary development.

-James Randi is a conjurer (“The Amazing Randi”) and showman who describes himself on his website as “the world’s most tireless investigator and demystifier of paranormal and pseudo-scientific claims.”
+“The Amazing Randi” is a conjurer and showman who has describes himself as “the world’s most tireless investigator and demystifier of paranormal and pseudo-scientific claims.”

 Michael Shermer is publisher of The Skeptic magazine, Director of The Skeptic Society, host of the Skeptics’ Lecture Series at the California Institute of Technology, and author of “Skeptic”, a Scientific American column.